isaact/vue-infinity/README.md

 ### 🌀 InfiniteList

 `InfiniteList` provides reactive, paginated access to large datasets with full type support.
-It is ideal for applications that need to manage vast amounts of data without loading everything into memory.
+It is ideal for applications that need to browse vast amounts of data without loading everything into memory.

 **Key Capabilities:**

 - Paginated data access
-- Configurable total items and items per page
 - Caching with automatic unloading of older pages based on least-recently-used basis
 - Item access by index
 - Supports cancellation of in-flight network requests using AbortController